rootstrap/blog/content/My favorite extensions for programming Ruby in Visual Studio Code.md

-# Choosing a text editor
+# Choosing a text editor for Ruby

+## Choosing a text editor

-It may be a tough decision, as a programmer, the text editor that you choose will be your main tool to do your work, and you will use it every day in your work-life.
+It may be a tough decision, as a programmer, to choose a text editor, since it will be your main tool to do your work, and you will use it every day in your work-life.

-Everybody has their favorite text editor, in my life I have known people who use **Vim, Notepad++, Sublime Text, Atom**, and many others.
+Everybody has their favorite text editor, I have known people who use **Vim, Notepad++, Sublime Text, Atom**, and many others.

-I tried different text editors in my career, always looking for a perfect one -- at first I started with SublimeText, later the pretty UI of Atom hook me, and for the last year I have been coding with **Visual Studio Code**.
+I tried different text editors in my career, always looking for the perfect one.
+At first, I started with Sublime Text, later the pretty UI of Atom hooked me, and for the last year I have been coding with **Visual Studio Code**.

 I was enjoying Atom, but in some cases, my computer at the time couldn't handle it very well and it was getting a bit laggy to open the text editor or work with it.
 So a friend of mine told me that maybe Visual Studio Code could fit my needs, and he was right.

 # I use Visual Studio Code too!
-Tell me about the extensions
+Tell me about its extensions

 ## [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens)

-This extension includes a lot of cool functionalities of Git in Visual Studio Code "GitLens simply helps you **better understand code**" says Eric Amodio, the creator of the extension.
+This extension includes a lot of cool functionalities of Git in Visual Studio Code: "GitLens simply helps you **better understand code**" says Eric Amodio, the creator of the extension.

-I love Gitlens because it permits me to detect who wrote the code that I am reading, this is really useful because when I have doubts about the code, I know who to talk to.
+I love Gitlens because it allows me to detect who wrote the code that I am reading, and this is really useful because when I have doubts about the code, I know who to talk to.

 **Features:**